Data-driven system analysis of nonlinear systems using polynomial approximation: Data-based representation for nonlinear functions

 \section{Data-based representation for nonlinear functions}

 In this section, we introduce our data-based polynomial representation for an unknown nonlinear function based on TP approximation and its derivation from a finite set of noisy samples.
-This representation will be crucial in the second part of the paper to determine dissipativity for dynamical systems from data.
+This representation will be crucial in the second part of this article to determine dissipativity for dynamical systems from data.